PracticalParticle/Sandblox/public/docs/debugging-error-handling.md

 ## Overview

-This guide provides strategies and best practices for debugging and handling errors in OpenBlox applications, ensuring a smooth development experience.
+This guide provides strategies and best practices for debugging and handling errors in SandBlox applications, ensuring a smooth development experience.

 ```mermaid
 graph TD